AntonUrfels/jekyll-test/module_documentation/modules.markdown

 # Module Documentation

 This section provides an overview of the different LCAS modules.
 Please click on each module to see how it is structured.
+Variables of the modules are highlighted in **bold**.